 Why Egypt Turned Back and Left Judah to Burn

-Pharaoh's fleet was already at sea, sailing to rescue Jerusalem.
-Then God filled the water with corpses, and the Egyptians recognized their ancestors.
+Pharaoh's fleet was sailing north to break the siege.
+Then God filled the water with drowned Egyptian ancestors, and the fleet turned back.

 Table of Contents

-The fleet was already at sea.
-Pharaoh Necho’s warships had left Egypt and were cutting north through the Mediterranean, sailing toward Judah to break the Babylonian siege.
-From Jerusalem’s walls, people would have watched the horizon with desperate hope.
+The ships had already left Egypt.
+Pharaoh Necho's warships were cutting north through the Mediterranean, sailing toward Judah to break the Babylonian siege of Jerusalem.
+From the walls of the city, people were watching the horizon with the particular desperate hope of people who have run out of options.
 Egypt was coming.
-Surely the alliance would hold.
+The alliance was going to hold.
+Jeremiah was going to be wrong.

-Jeremiah knew better.
-He had been saying it for years, in the Temple courts, before the royal council, to anyone who would listen: Egyptian power was an illusion.
+Jeremiah had been saying it for years, in the Temple courts, before the royal council, to anyone who would listen: Egyptian power was an illusion, a staff of reed that would pierce the hand of anyone who leaned on it.
 Make peace with Nebuchadnezzar.
-The Babylonian was not the enemy but the instrument.
-But the court had thrown him in prison for saying so, and the people had turned from him in fury, and now the Egyptian fleet was on the water, and everyone believed he was wrong.
+The Babylonian is not your enemy; he is the instrument of a judgment you can still moderate.
+For this, the court had thrown him in prison.
+The people had turned from him in fury.
+Now the Egyptian fleet was on the water, and everyone believed he was wrong.

 Then the sea filled with bodies.